octu8re/myLittleGalaxy/README.md

              __/ |              _|_       x                                      __/ |
             |___/                |                                       x      |___/
 </pre>
-Welcome to myLittleGalaxy, a small celullar automaton project I started building with the help of ChatGPT.

-Welcome to myLittleGalaxy, a small CA project created while learning to code with ChatGPT that follows Conway's Game of Life rules.
+Welcome to myLittleGalaxy, a small CA project created to learn how to code with ChatGPT that follows Conway's Game of Life rules.